 Whether you’re getting close to the holidays and you need a break, or you’re in the middle of a mid-semester slump, I’ve been there, done that, got the t-shirt.
 Feeling stressed as a homeschool mom is nothing new.
 I understand when moms tell me the real deal: that homeschooling is not a bed of roses, and it’s not the picture that was painted on those glossy homeschool magazine covers.
-Today I’m sharing five de-stress ideas for homeschool moms that can get your idea wheels turning so that you actually make time to de-stress.
+Today I’m sharing five stress free hoemschooling ideas for moms that can get your idea wheels turning so that you actually make time to de-stress.

 Join a women’s study group or book club.

 I found that recently I’ve been happier since I joined a women’s study group.
-We’re a prayer group who takes time to pray over our husbands, learn about their needs, and study the Word together while encouraging one another.
+We’re a prayer group that takes time to pray over our husbands, learn about their needs, and study the Word together while encouraging one another.

-It’s time of fellowship that gets me out of the house weekly and in conversation with other women of faith.
+It’s a time of fellowship that gets me out of the house weekly and in conversation with other women of faith.
 I chose this particular study group because it gets my mind off the kids and on my relationship with my husband, something that is much-needed since my life has been pretty much centered around the kids for years.

 It helps to appreciate my husband in a new light, and I wouldn’t trade this group for the world.